yamacisik/spark_applications/README.md

 # spark_applications
 This Repository will hold various Spark Applications using Scala API.
-See individual folders.
+See the relevant individual folders.